 - Don’t let baby nap for 3-4 hours before I get there.
-I know it can be hard with a newborn, but trust me, it’ll be worth it!
+I know it can be hard, but trust me, it’ll be worth it!
 Talking, showing her toys, changing diapers, even a bath (as long as the belly button has fallen) can be helpful activities to keep the baby up.

 - Make sure your home is at least 75 degrees warm for the scheduled time.

-- When we get to your home, it will take us about 25 min to set up, you can feed the baby while I do so.
+- You can feed the baby once I get to your home, while I set up.
 When done, put a loose diaper on her and swaddle or wrap her in a cozy blanket.
 If she falls asleep easy, great! otherwise, I will take care of the rest even if she isn’t asleep as we need to make the most of our time together.